DracoRSA/Thuria.Zitidar/readme.md

 The structuremap package provides the following functionality:

+* StructuremapThuriaIocContainer - A concrete implementation opf the IThuriaIocContainer interface specifically aimed at Structuremap.
 * StructuremapThuriaBootstrapper - The structuremap bootstrapper allows you to bootstrap the Structuremap IOC Container of an application using a builder interface.
 The following functionality is provided:

         * WithScannningOfFiles - Scan files